maltek-labs/Maldeob/README.md

-# Maltek Labs Replacer/Deobfuscator Framework(WIP) v.1
+# Maltek Labs Replacer/Deobfuscator Framework(WIP) v0.5
-Current feature set still in development.

 Website: https://maltek-labs.com
 #
 In-progress static code deobfuscator aimed as deobfuscating malicious code by finding & replacing data, evaluating variables, and more.
 The aim of this project is to have a framework of tools that can be selected in order to automate the deobfuscation for a different number of script types.

 Current features:
-1. Array deobfuscator: Replaces indexed data within the malicious script with the supplied array.
+1. Array deobfuscator: Replaces indexed data within the malicious script by automatically pulling the an array's contents and replaces indexed data if possible.
+2. Variable noise removal: Automatic Removal of initialized but not called variables from scripts.
+Reduces noise and speeds up analysis.

-Current script types that are supported:
+# Current script types that are supported:
   - Jscript/JavaScript

-Upcoming features:
+# Upcoming features:
-- Automatic variable noise removal
-- Automatic pulling of array contents for initial setup
+- Javascript/Jscript beautify code.
-- Automatic JScript/JavaScript variable deobfucating
+- Automatic JScript/JavaScript variable deobfuscating

-# Instructions:
+# Help File:

-1. Array must be manually pulled from script and saved in a separate file with each value on a new line.
-Extra characters that are not part of the array (commas, semi-colons, etc) must be manually removed.
-2. Once the contents of the array has been saved use the arguments below to run the script.

--h, --help            show this help message and exit
+-h, --help            Show this help message and exit
--a ARRAY, --array ARRAY  PATH to array file
+-a, --array           Use -a if malicious script contains an array indexing
+				                obfuscation method.
+EG (array_name[0], array_name[1], etc)
+-v, --variable        Use -v to find all instances of variables that are
+				                initialized but not called.
+Removes variable noise.
+--version             Show program's version number and exit.

+required arguments:
--i INPUT, --input INPUT  PATH to inputfile
+-i INPUT, --input INPUT
+					PATH to malicious script.
--o OUTPUT, --output OUTPUT  PATH to output the completed file.
+-o OUTPUT, --output OUTPUT
+					PATH to output the completed file.